 What to do now?

-If you or someone you know is struggling to eat and drink, give us a call at Generation Physio & Allied Health, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
+If you or someone you know is struggling to eat and drink, give us a call at Gen Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
 All of our clinicians are mobile and come to your own home to conduct an examination.
 Give us a call on 1300 122 884 to book a consultation today.

 Bhattacharyya, N. (2014).
 The prevalence of dysphagia among adults in the United States.
 Otolaryngology–Head and Neck Surgery, 151, 765–769.